ranman/gitshots-server/README.md

     # takes a gitshot on every commit
     /usr/bin/env python2.7 PATH_TO_GITSHOTS_REPO/post-commit.py

-Be sure to mark both of these files as executable: 'chmod +x post-commit'
+Be sure to mark both of these files as executable: `chmod +x post-commit`